Are you new to speaking and feel those jitters come on when you have a gig lined up?

 You’re nervous because you’re about to be exposed and there’s the fear of messing up or knowing less than the audience, or of how you’ll do.

 A few suggestions:

 - For me, I just really focus on the fact that it’s about the audience NOT about me.
-The nerves mean your focused on you – how you’ll do, what this means for you, etc. But, if you turn all of that energy to focus on “them” (how you’ll impact them, how to deliver the message to them etc) then your nerves should largely go away.
+The nerves mean you’re focused on yourself – how you’ll do, what this means for you, etc. But, if you turn all of that energy to focus on “them” (how you’ll impact them, how to deliver the message to them, etc.) then your nerves should largely go away.

 - Get prepared.
 Outline what you want to say and practice in front of a mirror.
 Don’t acknowledge the times when you make a mistake, just keep flowing through the content until you’re done.
 Then do it again the whole way through.
 (The day before I was presenting a 6-hour workshop last year.
 I ran through the whole talk twice to make sure I was ready – then I barely needed my notes and I wasn’t nervous).

-- Get testimonials or written feedback, or video testimonials during and after the spot.
-From the audience and the event planner.
-This is great for future speaking.
-Try to video tape it if you can too – you may be able to sell or repurpose the content – or just use it to help you improve for the next time.
+- Get testimonials, written feedback, or video testimonials during and after the event from the audience and the event planner.
+These are GREAT for future speaking engagements.
+Try to record it if you can too – you may be able to sell or repurpose the content – or just use it to help you improve for the next time.

 – – – – –